 Step 9: Install the First Row

 Install your laminate flooring one row at a time.
-Install the first row of planks with the tongue side facing the wall.
+Install the first row of planks with the tongue side facing out.
 Use the tongue-and-groove edges to connect one plank to another.
 Ensure a snug connection by using a tapping block to gently tap the pieces together.

 Step 10: Install Additional Rows